-The MPH is a professional and academic degree designed especially for clinicians and non-clinicians.
+The MPH is a professional and academic degree with thesis, designed for clinicians and non-clinicians.
 The program emphasizes the use of scientific and biblical evidence in health programming.
 The MPH is offered with the following three emphases: Health Ministry, Health Promotion, and Nutrition.
 It is accredited by the Adventist Accrediting Association (AAA) and by the Philippine Accrediting Association of Schools, Colleges, and Universities (PAASCU) at Level III.
-An Online MPH is also offered.